-- The FQDN, which you enter, is automatically copied to the Hostname field of the Server Certificate dialog box during the generation of the Spectrum Connect server certificate, as explained in "Managing server certificates" on page 34. - A default HA group name is assigned automatically by Spectrum Connect in the ha_group_number format.
+- The FQDN, which you enter, is automatically copied to the Hostname field of the Server Certificate dialog box during the generation of the Spectrum Connect server certificate, as explained in "Managing server certificates" on page 31. - A default HA group name is assigned automatically by Spectrum Connect in the ha\group\number format.
 The number is randomly selected from 1 to 100.
-If you intend to change the default HA group name, any XIV storage system with microcode 11.5, connected to Spectrum Connect, which is the default HA group member, must be removed from Spectrum Connect before the group name change.
+If you intend to change the default HA group name of any storage system connected to Spectrum Connect, which is the default HA group member, must be removed from Spectrum Connect before the group name change.

-Figure 18.
+Figure 17.
 General Settings dialog box